sdjangam/Web-mining/README.md

 Dictionary Compression using BTrees and Tries

-Postings Compression by coding gaps
+Postings Compression by coding gap

 Variable Length Encoding for Postings Compression